Atomic Level Protein Flexibility Measure

 - used these flexibility criteria in a predictive model – to forecast the flexibility of individual amino acids in apo or holo structures of binding sites, where little experimental data exists.;

 Currently, the industry standard for determining protein flexibility is b factors.
-Neither b factors or other theoretical methods currently in use across the sector are sufficiently sophisticated for our purposes.
+Neither b factors or other theoretical methods, currently in use across the field, are sufficiently sophisticated for our purposes.
 We needed to develop a method that determines flexibility at each atomic position and properly handles important factors such as symmetry issues and occupancy.
 In keeping with our company focus on genuine experimental data, rather than theoretical conjecture, we collated actual experimental data from both the public domain and private in-house crystal structure data to create a new method for identifying and measuring flexibility in proteins at atomic positions.
 This new, more accurate flexibility method is an important move forward for improved drug design.

 The Residue Flexibility Tool (RFT) displays information based on high quality overlays of structures and the careful treatment of the differences in sequence identities and residue positions across sets of closely related proteins.
 By determining the differences we can identify small changes or movements caused by slightly different interactions.
 By building up this set of flexibility data, we can transpose the information into a usable software tool that calculates and predicts the movement.
 The result is a better understanding of the level of flexibility within the protein.